How to Prepare for Divorce: Divorce Advice for Stay-At-Home Moms

 Preparing for a divorce is a lot more than just picking up the phone and calling an attorney.
-There are the emotional aspects, financial, legal and, of course, there are the parenting issues.
+There are the emotional aspects, financial, legal, and, of course, there are parenting issues.
 It means figuring out what life is going to look like when it's all said and done and includes preparing your children for the transition.
 For the stay-at-home mom, there are additional concerns around income.

 When you realize that your marriage is over, it's normal to feel a variety of emotions.
 Over time, you'll experience all of the stages of grief.
-You'll be grieving not only the loss of your relationship but also the loss of the dreams that you shared and the life that you knew.
+You'll be grieving not only the loss of your relationship but the loss of the dreams you shared and the life that you knew.
 Give yourself time to process each stage of grief throughout the process.

-When people are angry, they tend to lash out and to blame.
+When people are angry, they tend to lash out and blame.
 Keep in mind that it's completely normal.
 With that said, lashing out can do more damage than good.
 If you're looking for productive ways to release the anger without further damaging your relationship, consider physical activity.
 If you don't like to exercise, you may find writing angry letters to your spouse to get your feelings out to be helpful.
-You can always tear them up or burn them but sometimes getting your feelings out of your head and down on paper can feel good.
+You can always tear them up or burn them, but sometimes getting your emotions out of your head and down on paper can feel good.
 Of course, reaching out to a good friend who is willing to listen is always helpful.

 If you are the initiator of the divorce, you may start to question your decision in the bargaining stage.
-It may also be the time in which your decision is confirmed in your mind.
-If you are the not the initiator, this is a stage when you may try to convince your spouse to try and work things out.
+It may also be the time in which your choice is confirmed in your mind.
+If you are not the initiator, this is a stage when you may try to convince your spouse to try and work things out.
 Your soon-to-be-ex's reaction to your bargaining may lead you to feelings of sadness or anger when you don't get the response that you're looking for.
 It's all part of the processing.

 It's normal to go through a period of significant sadness as you grieve over your divorce.
 You may find yourself crying over a commercial or when a sad song comes on over the radio.
 It's the stage that everyone expects, and yet no one is truly prepared for.
 Make sure you surround yourself with good friends or begin attending a support group.
 It's important to know that you're not alone.
 If that's not enough, reach out to a counselor for therapy or a divorce coach for additional support.

 At some point, you will come to realize that your marriage is indeed over and that nothing you do will change it.
-That doesn't necessarily mean that you're done feeling angry or sad but it does mean that you have accepted the reality of your situation.
-Even if you are still dealing with feelings of grief, at this stage you will no longer allow those feelings to hold you back from moving on.
+That doesn't necessarily mean that you're done feeling angry or sad, but it does mean that you have accepted the reality of your situation.
+Even if you are still dealing with feelings of grief, at this stage, you will no longer allow those feelings to hold you back from moving on.

 It's helpful to know that grieving is not always a linear process.
 Instead, it's common for people to move back and forth between the stages.
 Depending on the nature of the situation, I find many of my divorcing clients spend quite a bit of time in the anger and depression phases.
 As you move through the emotions, know that you will move through at your own pace, in denial one week and filled with sadness the next.
 Eventually, you will get to the point of acceptance, though.
 The sooner you can get there, the easier it is to approach your decisions with a clear head.